 chmod -R 755 dvwa/

-After completing the setup, update your MySQL password in the DVWA configuration
+After completing the setup, you’ll need to update the MySQL password in the DVWA

-and always reset the security level to impossible
+⚠️ Always reset the security level to impossible when you’re done